-Bitcoin and social theory writings
+Bitcoin and social theory

 Hyper-monetization reloaded: Another round of bubble talk (7 November 2013)